Sasser1/WeatherApp/README.md

 # WeatherApp
-A weather app in Kotlin which implements the usage OpenWeather API and RecyclerView.
+A weather app in Kotlin which implements the usage of Forecast API and RecyclerView.